microsoft/moabsim-py/Machine-Teaching-Examples/model_import/README.md

 This sample illustrates how to import a Machine Learning [ML] model in bonsai:
 1. We build a ML model using tensorflow-keras
    1. note: other frameworks such as pure tensorflow are supported, in this sample we focus on keras
-   2. We illustrate by building two models:
+   2. We illustrate by building a dummy deep transform:
       1. A keras model (deep neural net) that transforms the input by applying a non linear transformation
-      2. A keras model that transform the input by a trivial multiplication by 2

 2. Save the ML model as either
    1. `tensorflow SavedModel` format OR